josemotta/IoT.Hass.Farm/README.md

 ### SCADA (Supervisory Control and Data Acquisition)

-The [SCADA architecture](https://en.wikipedia.org/wiki/SCADA) has functional levels layered as a pyramid that has been used to power solutions for home/office/industrial automation.
+The [SCADA architecture](https://en.wikipedia.org/wiki/SCADA) has functional levels layered as a pyramid that has been used to evolve solutions for home/office/industrial automation.
 Since the '70s, the SCADA concept has pioneered the ability to perform supervisory operations over a variety of other proprietary devices.

 ![](https://i.imgur.com/dO70VcW.jpg)